YAML description format

 The files are provided in YAML 1.2.
 YAML was chosen because it is readily parseable in many programming languages and it can be formatted in a human-readable way.
 Because YAML provides many formatting options, using a readable style is an option, not a guarantee, and should be considered when preparing the YAML documents.

-The YAML should use only untagged nodes with types seq
+The YAML should use only untagged nodes with types seq, map, and str from the fail safe schema

-from the JSON schema.
+and null from the JSON schema.

 Long strings should be wrapped on whitespace to keep the YAML under 80 columns if feasible.
 Strings containing newlines should be presented using the literal block style.
 Strings without newlines may presented in any flow style (though note the restrictions on plain style strings).